gabrielliosc/portifolio-app/README.md

 Contributions are **greatly appreciated**! | Contribuições são **sempre bem vindas**!

 If you have a suggestion that would make this project better, please fork the repo and create a pull request.
 You can also open an issue with the tag "enhancement".
-Se você possuir alguma sugestão que possa tornar esse projeto melhor, por favor fork esse repositório e crie um pull request.
-Você pode também abrir um issue com a tag "enhancement".
+<p>Se você possuir alguma sugestão que possa tornar esse projeto melhor, por favor fork esse repositório e crie um pull request.
+Você pode também abrir um issue com a tag "enhancement".</p>

 1. Fork the Project | Fork o Projeto
 2. Create your Feature Branch | Crie sua  Feature Branch (`git checkout -b feature/AmazingFeature`)